 Items on the survey were worded as positive statements or direct questions and focused on landscape industry employee compensation.
 Areas of analysis are included in the chart below.

-It’s clear that employee compensation programs profoundly affect organizational success.
+It’s clear that in 2017 employee compensation programs profoundly affect organizational success.
 The way employees perform their work is often shaped by how their total compensation system is designed, communicated and managed.
 What are the elements of a compensation program that is both fair and motivating?

 My observations identified four key elements of a successful employee compensation arrangement.